Property Taxes in Vermont: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Vermont property taxes are unique because the education tax is the largest component and is set at the state level.
 The average effective rate is about 1.73%.
-Homestead properties are taxed at an education rate based on the school district's spending per pupil, adjusted by the homeowner's income.
+Homestead properties are taxed at an education rate based on the school district's spending.

 Non-residential property (second homes, commercial, rental) pays a flat education rate set annually by the legislature.
 There is no income sensitivity adjustment for non-homestead properties.